barbazul/1kfa/mod_guide_gm.md

 Never let a player's time in the spotlight be inconsequential.
-A player might wait 10 minutes for their friends' moves, so if their whole turn in the spotlight ends with "nothing happens" this game will be very unfun.
+A player might wait 10 minutes for their friends' moves, so if their whole turn in the spotlight ends with "nothing happens", that player's experience will suffer.
 Give them an opportunity for something.
 This doesn't mean they have to slay a demon on every turn, merely getting a big laugh can be "something".